smatechnologies/ibm-i-agent-docs/docs/file-transfer/overview.md

 - When an existing file is being replaced or having data added to it, the file will retain the object authority it had previously.
 Obviously, the user specified for the SMA File Transfer job must have authority to use that file object.
 - When a file will be added to the system, that is, as it is created by the SMA File Transfer job, the file will assume the authorities of the library (DB2) or directory (IFS) in which it is created.Again, the SMA File Transfer job user must have authority to add objects to the file or directory.

-When other forms of object authority must be managed, use additional OpCon/xps jobs on the same schedule as the file transfer job that will execute either before or after the file transfer job itself.
+When other forms of object authority must be managed, use additional OpCon jobs on the same schedule as the file transfer job that will execute either before or after the file transfer job itself.

 ### SMA File Transfer Data Character Sets for IBM i

 This discussion of the character sets of data files ignores binary data streams, because by definition the SMA File Transfer process is not supposed to interpret binary data.
 It simply passes the data between the two systems.

-OpCon/xps File Transfer job master records support a general specification of the type of data found in the source file.
+OpCon File Transfer job master records support a general specification of the type of data found in the source file.
 When the type of data is text, that is character data and not a binary stream, the job master also supports an indication of the general category of data that is found in the source file: ASCII or EBCDIC.
 It is allowed to specify a different general character set for the target file, in which case the SMA File Transfer jobs will perform data translation.

 In the special case of where the SMA File Transfer job has specified Default Text as the general character set of the data, each operating system will make different assumptions about what is the default character set (either ASCII or EBCDIC) for that operating system.
 The IBM i SMAFT servers will make two different assumptions for Default Text, depending on the location of the file.
 Data found or stored in the UDB DB2 (DB2/400) native database will be assumed to be EBCDIC data, unless there is information to the contrary (refer to next paragraphs).
 In contrast, data found or stored in the IFS will be assumed to be ASCII data.